-Cautious control and Certainty equivalence principle are commonly used approaches for simplification of the original problem (3.3), see [2].
+Cautious control and Certainty equivalence principle are commonly used approaches for simplification of the original problem (3.3), see [3].

-Cautious control is obtained by restriction of the original optimization problem to horizon of length N = 1.
+Cautious Control (CC) is obtained by restriction of the original optimization problem to horizon of length N=1.
 The name origins from fact that the optimization of control action does not incorporate the advantage of probing.
-The simplification by certainty equivalence principle replaces all the random variables in (3.3) by their mean values.
+The simplification by certainty equivalence principle replaces all the random variables in (3.3) by their mean values, this gives Certainty Equivalence Control (CEC).
 Of course, both approaches can be combined.